Please read before applying

 Are there evening courses?

 No, the EECS department does not offer evening classes for graduate students.
-However, there are evening and/or weekend options at Northwestern: School of Continuing Studies offers a Master's Degree in Computing and Information Systems (MSCIS), obtainable by taking evening and weekend courses, and working professionals can earn a Master's in Information Technology (MSIT) in two years of Saturdays.
-Click the links provided to learn more about these programs.
+However, there are evening and/or weekend options at Northwestern: School of Professional Studies offers a Master's Degree in Computing and Information Systems (MSCIS), obtainable by taking evening and weekend courses, and working professionals can earn a Master's in Information Technology (MSIT) in two years of Saturdays.

 How do I apply for financial aid?